ymz-ncnk/idempo-go/README.md

 ## Example

 Let’s say we want to build a money transfer API that should not execute the same transfer twice.
-With `idempotency-go`, we wrap our application logic in an `Action` and let the library handle idempotency for us.
+With `idempo-go`, we wrap our application logic in an `Action` and let the library handle idempotency for us.

 ```go